learn-academy-2020-echo/week-2-assessment-filippo20u/interview-questions.md

   Your answer:

- when I create a component (.js file.), I need two elements to make react rendering it:
+ when I create a component (.js file), I need two elements to make react rendering it:

  put a reference in my <></> section th name of the component i.e. <> Component</> and at the top of the page import my component and its path.

   Researched answer:

+  to display a basic component I need to extend React.Component called render().